Sunday, February 04, 2018

 Our concern here is to cover matters that one high-profile news article after another in the past month and a half have simply ignored: what are her actual values?
 Where does she stand on the subject of real, physical Arab-on-Israeli violence of the lethal kind?
 (Given the obvious confusion about this in the media, the questions have surprisingly clear-cut answers.)

-It's not the poor reporting per se that is so enraging but the absence of two key elements that if disclosed would have put a fully-justified violent frame around (gritting our teeth) the charming portrait of a blonde girl with curls:
+It's not the poor reporting per se that is so enraging but the absence of two key elements that if the reporters had disclosed them would have put a fully-justified violent frame around (gritting our teeth) the charming portrait of a blonde girl with curls:

 • The terrorism-rich personal credo that the adorable Ahed recently recorded for her mother's video camera and which no reporter should ever dare to ignore in telling news-consumers the things worth knowing about this not-exactly-new "new face of Palestinian resistance".